 Satiety, or, that feeling of “being full” is a huge benefit of drinking water.
 If you sip water throughout the day, you are less likely to give in to the temptation to eat junk food.
 Often what we perceive as hunger – that mid-afternoon hunger for specific things like chips or cake, is actually the body asking for water.
 If you keep giving it water, you are less likely to feel these pangs as well.

-6. Moisturising action
+6. Moisturizing action

+This is an important sutra of hydration.
 Try upping your water intake for a week or so.
 Compare the way your skin looks and feels before you start to the way you look and feel on the 8th You will find it feels softer, less irritated, perhaps even looks younger – taut, radiant.

 7. Helps the various biological processes work better